blunasco/MasterMind/README.md

   &emsp; &emsp; &emsp; a.the amount of correct numbers </br>
   &emsp; &emsp; &emsp; b.the amount of correct positions</br>
 </br>
-I hope that you enjoy your challenge.
+I hope that you enjoy your challenge and keep in mind that sometimes life likes to give you second chances.

 <h2>🛠️Assembling Your Arsenal</h2>
 For you to begin your quest, please ensure that you have the following installed:</br>